Business Strategy Hub

 4. Rising competition

 Many CPG companies like Mondelez and Unilever offer similar food and beverage products.
-It is hard for Nestle to compete in such a situation where the substitute products are easily accessible.
+It is hard for Nestle to compete in a situation where the substitute products are easily accessible.

 5. Government regulations